-Do one type of trade over and over again... stay steady and don't deviate.
-Really learn the in's and outs of the trade.
+Do one type of trade over and over and over again... stay steady and don't deviate.
+Really learn the ins and outs of the trade.
 Place the trade 100 times over and experience the trade as the markets move.

-Only branch out when you really have knowledge around your trading strategy.
+Only branch to new trading styles when you really have knowledge around your trading strategy.